 You are not alone.
-Let me just try to prepare you for what you’re going to experience with a newborn baby.
-If your already right in the thick of it, honey, well, then you’re almost through it, believe it or not.
-Here are some pointers to help you rock the newborn stage like it’s no big deal.
+Let me just try to prepare you for what you're going to experience during the newborn stage.
+If your already right in the thick of it, honey, well, then you're almost through it, believe it or not.
+Here are some pointers to help you rock the newborn stage like it's no big deal.

 This post might contain affiliate links.
 To learn more, you can read my full disclosure here.